Ayushtech27/netflix-gpt/README.md

 - Secured routing for browse page
 - Unsubscribed to the onAuthStateChanged callback
 - Register for TMDB API, create an app and get access token
-- Get Data from TMDB now playing movies list
+- Get Data from TMDB now playing movies list API
+- Fetch Data for trailer video
+- Update store with trailer video data
+- embedded the youtube video and made it autoplay and mute

 # Features